Leveraging Large Language Models to Power Chatbots for Collecting User Self-Reported Data: Introduction

-Recent Large Language Models (LLMs; \eg, GPT-3~\cite{brown2020language}, PaLM~\cite{Chowdhery2022PALM}, OPT~\cite{Zhang2022OPT}, HyperCLOVA~\cite{Kim2021HyperCLOVA}), with billions of parameters pre-trained on a large amount of language corpora, provide a new way to build chatbots that have the ability to not only effectively inquire people for specified information but also converse naturally and flexibly.
-LLMs work differently from traditional task-specific models as they accept \textit{prompts} written in natural language as input to perform various tasks~\cite{brown2020language, Liu2021PretrainPromptAndPredict}.
-Taking prompts that include the conversation history, LLMs can generate the following responses accordingly without any training data, thereby functioning as a chatbot.
+Recent Large Language Models (LLMs; \eg, GPT-3~\cite{brown2020language}, PaLM~\cite{Chowdhery2022PALM}, OPT~\cite{Zhang2022OPT}, HyperCLOVA~\cite{Kim2021HyperCLOVA}), with billions of parameters pre-trained on a large amount of language corpora, provide new \majorrev{opportunities for conversational agents.
+The recently released ChatGPT has attracted \minorrev{over} 1 million users within five days~\cite{altman_2022}.
+ChatGPT has exceeded many people's expectations by showing its vast amount of knowledge and the ability to converse in natural languages~\cite{review_2022}. \minorrev{GPT-3.5 and 4}, the backend models of ChatGPT, can be further fine-tuned and prompted to build specified chatbots that perform tasks such as acting as a virtual coach to effectively inquire people for certain information.
+By designing specific prompts, we can make GPT-3, or LLMs in general, produce human-like conversation} responses accordingly without any training data, thereby functioning as a chatbot.
 Compared to other frameworks, LLMs show great potential in scaffolding chatbots that are sensible of contexts and even respond to off-topic user messages~\cite{volum2022craft}.
-Further, since LLMs operate on natural language inputs, people can have the opportunity to personalize or even build their own chatbots.
-This feature can be especially useful for people without programming experiences, such as medical practitioners~\cite{dingler2021use}.
+Further, \majorrev{LLMs may change the way of people cooperate since they operate on natural language inputs.
+Previously, building chatbots may be limited to people with technical background.
+But LLMs enable people, such as medical practitioners, to} have the opportunity to personalize or even build their own chatbots~\cite{dingler2021use}.

 Despite these potentials, it is yet fully understood how LLMs \textit{read} the prompt and \textit{use} pretrained knowledge~\cite{brown2020language, Liu2021RetrievalGPT3}, the development of prompts is usually conducted through iterative trial and error~\cite{liu2022design}.
-While the HCI community have actively explored the use of LLMs in various domains (\eg,~\cite{chung2022talebrush, lee2022coauthor, wu2022ai}), research that leverages LLMs for powering chatbots, particularly task-oriented ones~\cite{mehri2022lad, bae2022building, volum2022craft}, is still sparse.
+While the HCI and CSCW community have actively explored the use of LLMs in various domains (\eg,~\cite{chung2022talebrush, lee2022coauthor, wu2022ai}), research that leverages LLMs for powering chatbots, particularly task-oriented ones~\cite{mehri2022lad, bae2022building, volum2022craft}, is still sparse.
 Due to the inherent characteristics of LLMs, LLM-driven chatbots may be error-prone~\cite{korngiebel2021considering} or digress from their tasks~\cite{volum2022craft}.
 Designing robust prompts is crucial for ``restricting'' chatbots to conduct desired tasks.